 In addition, a number of individuals have self-reported a belief that they have become addicted to Seroquel, which is known on the street as “Susie-Q” or “quell.”
 4

 There can be a wide range of side effects from this medication, from mild to moderate to severe.
 Not everyone experiences identical side effects of substance use, such as those listed here.
 Always discuss changes that occur while on Seroquel with your prescribing physician.
-The following is not a conclusive list of side effects; if you’re experiencing other reactions to Seroquel, consult your doctor or a medical professional.5
+The following is not a conclusive list of side effects; if you’re experiencing other reactions to Seroquel, consult your doctor or a qualified healthcare provider.5

 Common side effects could include:

-Stopping Seroquel abruptly will frequently evoke a wide range of withdrawal symptoms, generally referred to as Seroquel (Quetiapine) Discontinuation Syndrome.8 If the decision to come off Seroquel is made, stopping should never be done abruptly unless to avert a life-threatening reaction such as NMS.
-Always seek medical oversight and guidance for safety.
+People who stop taking Seroquel abruptly will frequently evoke a wide range of both physical and psychological symptoms, generally referred to as Seroquel (Quetiapine) Discontinuation Syndrome.8 If the decision to come off Seroquel is made, stopping should never be done abruptly unless to avert a life-threatening reaction such as NMS.
+Always seek oversight and guidance from a medical professional for safety.

 Seroquel withdrawal symptoms may include: